pleibling/FreeSOC/README.md

 First clone this Git local:
 sudo git https://github.com/pleibling/FreeSOC

-Then go to this folder and run prepare.sh (without sudo or root - sudo ask for rights if required): cd FreeSOC prepare.sh
+Then go to this folder, make prepare.sh executable and run it (without sudo or root - sudo ask for rights if required):
+- cd FreeSOC
+- chmod +x prepare.sh
+- ./prepare.sh